-#1 - Formal documentary evidence is presently lacking, but it is reliably, widely, and commonly believed that SCIPIONE CARDINAL REBIBA, who was a preferred member of the ecclesiastical family of Gianpietro Cardinal Carafa, Bishop of Chieti, and who later became Pope Paul IV, was consecrated by him in the early to mid part of 1541, in accord with the provisions of Canon Law, which required consecration within 90 days following his appointment as Bishop.
+#1 - Formal documentary evidence is presently lacking, but it is reliably, widely, and commonly believed that SCIPIONE CARDINAL REBIBA, who was a preferred member of the ecclesiastical family of Gianpietro Cardinal Carafa, Bishop of Chieti, and who later became Pope Paul IV, was consecrated by him on May 14, 1541, in accord with the provisions of Canon Law, which required consecration within 90 days following his appointment as Bishop.
 Scipione Rebiba was appointed Titular Bishop of Amicle and Auxiliary to the Bishop of Chieti, Gianpietro Cardinal Carafa on March 16, 1541.

 GIAN PIETRO CARAFA was consecrated on September 18, 1506, most probably by his uncle Oliviero Cardinal Carafa, Archbishop Emeritus of Napoli.